wol-soft/php-json-schema-model-generator/docs/source/combinedSchemas/allOf.rst

     public function getExample(): float;

-Possible exception (if a string is provided):
+Possible exception (eg. if a string is provided):

 .. code-block:: none